rydmike/flex_color_picker/README.md

 The picker item size for tonal palette color indicator items is 10/13 the size of defined width and height.
-This is done in order to as far as possible try to match the width of the Primary Material Swatch items total width, it has 10 colors, the M3 tonal palette has 13 colors.
+This is done in order to as far as possible try to match the width of the Primary Material Swatch items total width.
+It has 10 colors, the M3 tonal palette has 15 colors.
-The idea is try to match their width when they are both shown.
+The goal is to match their width when they are both shown.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-enabled-tonal-4.png?raw=true" alt="Tonal pickers 4"/>